-Energy Blast tells the dynamic story of energy resources in North Texas through a unique combination of science and history, bringing physics, technology, and innovative thinking to life as you are asked to explore geophysical formations, calculate drilling depths and directions, and to experiment with new resources.
+Energy Blast tells the dynamic story of energy resources in North Texas through a unique combination of science and history, bringing physics, technology and innovative thinking to life as you are asked to explore geophysical formations, calculate drilling depths and directions and experiment with new resources.

 Through interactive exhibits, multimedia, dioramas, and learning stations, Energy Blast immerses you into the world of regional energy and alternative energy resources, and highlights the innovative pioneers who continue to make energy a leading industry in the region.
 The exhibit culminates with alternative energy sources, where you’re invited to ‘power’ a model city using various forms of energy including geothermal, solar, hydroelectricity, and wind.
 The experience’s primary message is that new strategies will be needed to meet our long-term, sustainable energy future; we will need a multitude of energy ideas and innovation to maintain our standard of living.

 Guests to Energy Blast enter through a multi-sensory prehistoric undersea environment similar to Fort Worth 300 million years ago into the 4-D theater where they embark on Journey to the Center of the Barnett Shale, a 6-minute experience that tells the story of how natural gas formed within shale deposits of North Texas.
 This experience allows you to see, feel and hear this exciting story in a thrilling new way.
 The 4-D experience of the theater –known as the Devon Energy Theater – invokes the senses of sight, sound and touch to bring the history and science of shale deposits to life as you don 3-D glasses and blast off aboard “TimeCraft,” journeying back to prehistoric time.
 Here you discover how the Barnett Shale was formed and how geoscientists and petroleum engineers are using science and advanced technologies to extract the natural gas modern society needs.